julia-kom/bert-ilp-matcher/README.md

 `java -jar ./ilp-profile-matcher.jar eval -retrospective -gold-standard-path ./eval-data/goldstandard/sap_original -result-path ./eval-results/_pmmc15_result/AML-PM/sap -pp 0.3`

+The output is a folder `retrospecitve-<dataset>-<eval-strategy>-<date><time>`, containing a `aggRetrosepctiveResults.eval`.
+The file is in CSV format and contains for pair of nets in the net-path for which there exists a goldstandard a row with the matching result information (Name,TP,FP,FN,PRECISION,RECALL,FSCORE).
+The structure of the file is equivalent to the batch test, but obviously can timing information not be stored, as it is done retrospective.
+Additionally the config.log file gives the setup of the retropective analysis in json format.
+If possible it also copies the setup of the previous matching execution if that included in the result path.

 ### Goldstandard Analysis
 A simple goldstandard analysis about the number of correspondences (1:1,1:n and trivial correspondences) can be executed in the following way: